chrisxfire/chrisxfire.github.io/content/notes/dotnet/programming-models/asynchronous-programming/exceptions.md

 # Exceptions
 - When an async task throws an exception, that `Task` is *faulted*.
 - The `Task` object holds the exception in the `Task.Exception` property.
-- The exception is rethrown when the task is awaited.
+- The exception is re-thrown when the task is awaited.